 Online sellers need to be on top of their support game if they hope to win the Buy Box—providing a great customer experience is paramount to Amazon’s performance metrics.
 Enlisting a help desk solution could help you step up your game and make the cut.

-Personalized customer interactions deliver six times more transaction rates than generic messages yet 70 percent of companies currently fall short.
+Personalized customer interactions deliver six times more transaction rates than generic messages yet 70% of companies currently fall short.
 Seize the opportunity to outpace your competitors and address your customers by name, recommend products based on past purchases and include localized information that’s familiar to them.
 After all, returning customers are worth 10 times more than their first purchase—you keep them and they’ll keep you.

 The perfect response

 Avoid misunderstandings in written communication by crafting a clear, concise response in an appropriate tone of voice that includes all relevant details to resolve an issue.
-Remember, how you phrase your messsage is as important as what you’re saying, so put yourself in their shoes and question how the message would make you feel if you were the recipient.
+Remember, how you phrase your message is as important as what you’re saying, so put yourself in their shoes and question how the message would make you feel if you were the recipient.

 Anticipate your customers’ needs